Planning on Thanksgiving holiday travel? Many in the D.C. area are staying put.

 The rail service often brings in extra workers to manage the crush of passengers at Union Station, but this year will be different.
 During a call with reporters Monday, chief executive William J. Flynn said demand is about 20 percent of what it was last year.

-He said it has softened in recent days, in part, because of the CDC’s recommendation that people avoid traveling for the holiday.
+He said it has softened in recent days in part because of the CDC’s recommendation that people avoid traveling for the holiday.